Epicalable/JARVIS/README.md

 ## WHAT'S NEW?
 Here at Epicalable we are committed in keeping J.A.R.V.I.S up-to-date and up-to-speed with the growing tech solutions and algorithms.
 Hence this new commit includes,
 ```
+Highlights:-
+1. Before, each functions had their own Audit uploading code but now, We have a new centralised Audit function to remove redundant code.
+   1a.
+Using the centralised function we can control audits more effectively and will be integrated into the developer tools soon.
+2. While Jarsetting was introduced in the recent commits, in this commit after careful consideration to remove redundant code we will be Merging Jarinfo into Jarsettings (Rip Jarinfo file (2020-2023)).
+3. Keep a look out for the new upcoming developer tools in the coming days!!!
+   We are currently slowly adding Developer tools in the code which are currently unaccessable.

+Weekly Maintanance:-
 1. Updated README.md
-2. Keep a look out for developer tools in the coming days!!!
-3. Weekly Code checks and Maintanence to support python 3.11.3.
+2. Weekly Code checks, updates and Maintanence to continue supporting python 3.11.3.

+Code Checks:-
+Code Integrity Checks: ✅
+GUI Stability Checks: ✅

-Last Updated: 17-April-2023
+Last Updated: 18-April-2023 16:40 HRS
 Publisher: Epicalable
+All Checks Status: ✅
 ```
 Keep updated to what's happening on this repository by clicking the 'Star' and 'Watch' button on the top right corner of this webpage.